 At present, there is a sizable economic disruption going on, particularly in the US.
-Many are calling it a labor shortage, while others insist that labor is available and what we’re seeing is caused by a wage shortage.
+Many call it a labor shortage, while others insist that labor is available and what we’re seeing is caused by a wage shortage.

 Seemingly across the board, employers are scrambling for good workers to fill out their organizations.
-Some are offering higher wages, or new benefits to beat out their competition.
+As a result, some are offering higher wages or new benefits to beat out their competition.

-In a culture where it has become normalized to put applicants through 5-6 rounds of interviews (or more!!) for a job, it takes a moment like this one to remind us all that workers have power in the conversation, too (soviet anthem intensifies).
+In a culture that has normalized putting applicants through 5-6 rounds of interviews (or more!!) for a job, it takes a moment like this one to remind us all that workers have power in the conversation, too (soviet anthem intensifies).
 It’s not just the job interviewing you.
-You should also be interviewing the job, to see if it’s worthy of all that you have to offer.
+You should also interview the job to see if it’s worth all you can offer.

 Fun fact: when I wrote that sentence just now, my autocorrect tried to change the phrase “interviewing the job” to “interviewing for the job.”
 THAT’S how ingrained this is.

-You have the power (always, but now more than ever) to be selective in who you sell your time and energy to.
-When you do, here are some potentially dangerous employer red flags that companies will try to sneak past you, that you can watch out for when making your decisions.
+You have the power (always, but now more than ever) to be selective in where you commit your time and energy.
+When you do, here are some red flags that potentially problematic employers will try to sneak past you that you can watch out for when making your decisions.

 10 Major Employer Red Flags to Watch Out For

-Every time I hear this phrase in an orientation session, or from a new manager taking over the team, it makes me want to throw my complimentary paper plate of wholesale club pastries across the room.
+Whenever I hear this phrase in an orientation session or from a new manager taking over the team, I want to throw my complimentary paper plate of wholesale club pastries across the room.

 This phrase is a lie.
-If “work hard, play hard” is your personal life philosophy, that’s cool.
-I’m with it.
-I’d probably like to hang out with you.
-But if someone at WORK tells you that everyone who WORKs there is expected to “WORK hard and play hard,” which of those two do you think they’re going to lean on 99% of the time?
+If “work hard, play hard” is your personal mantra, that’s cool.
+But suppose someone at WORK tells you that everyone who WORKs there should “WORK hard and play hard.”
+Which of those two things do you think they’re paying more attention to?

-There are many employers out there (also landlords, law enforcement, babysitters, authority figures of all sorts) who act with what I call Default Resting Animosity.
+There are many employers out there who act with what I call Default Resting Animosity.
+You may also see this type of behavior from landlords, law enforcement, babysitters, and authority figures of all sorts.

 DRA is a bit tough to quantify.
 But when it’s there, you know it.
 You can feel it.
 These employers don’t set out in good faith to work with you in a way that benefits everyone.
 Instead, they start from a place of assuming you will be a problem, a necessary discomfort for them to mitigate.
 If you’re unsure if your employer has DRA, try asking yourself this question:

-Are they trying to succeed because of you, or in spite of you?
+Are they trying to succeed because of you or despite you?

-It may seem like a small difference, but it is one that can seep into every aspect of a job.
-From compensation to quality of life, growth opportunities, and how strictly they try to control your day-to-day work.
-It all hinges on the attitude of the organization.
-Are they treating you as a member of the team, or as a cost to be minimized?
+It may seem like a slight difference, but it can seep into every aspect of a job.
+From compensation to quality of life, growth opportunities, and how strictly they try to monitor and control your day-to-day work.
+Look for an organization that will treat you as a team member rather than an unfortunate cost.

-If there’s one thing terrible employers love, it’s cheap half-measures to make you feel like you’re being compensated better than you actually are.
+If there’s one thing terrible employers love, it’s cheap half-measures to make you feel you’re receiving better compensation than you actually are.

-For example, one-time signing bonuses have become a popular way to disguise a refusal to pay people better.
-Certain fast food restaurants, amid the hiring challenges, have recently started offering cell phones for new employees after their first six months.
+For example, one-time signing bonuses are a popular way to disguise a refusal to pay people better.
+In addition, certain fast food restaurants have recently started offering cell phones for new employees after their first six months.
 And when you break it down, all that amounts to is a (temporary) raise of just pennies per hour.

 The same applies to ice cream Fridays, gift cards for coffee, weekly happy hours, and about a million others.

-There’s nothing inherently bad about any of these things, and they can be great icing on the cake of a good job.
+There’s nothing inherently wrong with perks like these.
+They can be sweet icing on the cake of a good job.
 But too often, an employer will try to give you an elaborate display of icing, hoping you won’t notice the complete lack of cake underneath.

 The people around you, generally, are rational.
-Therefore, if you see lots of coworkers quitting, and positions staying vacant, there’s probably good reason for it.
+Therefore, if you see numerous coworkers quitting and many positions staying vacant, there’s probably a good reason for it.
 Where there’s smoke, there’s usually fire.

 There are some rare cases where high employee turnover makes sense.
-But usually, it’s a big whopping employer red flag.
-What is causing people to quit or making it so hard to fill open positions?
-Why are people in a similar position to you leaving, and where are they going instead?
+But usually, it’s a big whopping red flag.
+What is causing people to quit or making it hard to fill open positions?
+Why are people in a similar role to you leaving, and where are they going instead?

 High turnover typically presents you with two problems:

-- The grievance(s) causing so many people to leave in the first place.
+- The grievance(s) which caused so many people to leave in the first place.

-- The fact that you are now working in an understaffed workplace, putting a higher burden on those who do stay.
+- You are now working in an understaffed workplace, putting a higher burden on those who stay.

-Just like #2 above, bait and switching is something you can usually spot right away, that rarely gets better after a first impression.
-Bait and switching is a trait of toxic organizations that like to offer you one thing, and then hope you won’t complain when they give you something else.
-It will usually be made to seem accidental, but it rarely is.
+You can usually spot bait and switch tactics right away, and it rarely gets better after a first impression.
+Bait and switching is a trait of toxic organizations that like to offer you one thing and then hope you won’t complain when they give you something else.
+It may seem accidental, but it rarely is.
 A few examples:

-- Trying to cajole you into a contract for lower pay than you initially agreed to
+- Trying to persuade you into a contract for lower pay than you initially accepted

 - Asking you to “fill in” for another role “temporarily” soon after starting